 -SIMM: This memory slot is for SIMM RAM.
-SIMM stands for single in-line memory module.
-This type of memory slots were in use older motherboards in early 1980s.
-These are 32 pin and 72 pin SIMMs.
-It have 32-bit data path.
+SIMM stands for the single in-line memory module.
+This type of memory slots was in use older motherboards in the early 1980s.
+These are 32 pins and 72 pins SIMMs.
+It has 32-bit data path.

--DIMM: DIMM is dual in-line memory module.
+-DIMM: DIMM is the dual in-line memory module.
 These memory slots are used in modern computers.
 The installation of memory in these slots is simple and easy.
-Different DIMM slots supports different types of memory like DDR, DDR2, DDR3 and DDR4 RAM.
+Different DIMM slots support different types of memory like DDR, DDR2, DDR3 and DDR4 RAM.
 DIMMs uses a 64-bit data path.

 BIOS is the Basic Input/Output System.
-It is a read only memory.
-It is a hardware chip that assist the computer in booting process.
-Infact, it stores the settings of the motherboard.
+It is a read-only memory.
+It is a hardware chip that assists the computer in the booting process.
+In fact, it stores the settings of the motherboard.
 The program in this BIOS chip is executed first after power-on.

-It also test the hardware components before loading the bootloader.
+It also tests the hardware components before loading the bootloader.

 - CMOS Battery